rishabhkapoor17/eth-balance-query-app/README.md

 application.properties file.
 By default, it is defined to be on the Base network (https://mainnet.base.org).

-The app keeps track of a current address using a boolean value, and stores addresses (along with the last updated time and isCurrent boolean) in an address repository (address_config).
+The app keeps track of a current address using a boolean value, and stores addresses (along with the last updated time and isCurrent boolean) in an address repository (address_config table).
 The app also keeps track of balance records (which are populated with the wallet address, timestamp, and balance) in a balance repository (balance_records_table).
 These tables are stored in a database which is defined in the application.properties file in the spring.datasource.url attribute.
 This attribute is by default set to a local MySQL datasource instance, with a "balance_records_db" database created.
 A